emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 M-x repo-grep-set-ignore-binary
 ```

-You'll be prompted to choose whether to search binary files (OFF) or skip them (ON).
+You'll be prompted to choose whether to skip binary files (ON, default) or include them (OFF).
 Your choice takes effect immediately and applies to the next search you perform.

 ### Customise match context with regex prefixes and suffixes